Treating Sleep Apnea in Women Veterans

 This study is a randomized controlled trial (RCT) to test two sleep apnea education programs for women Veterans newly diagnosed with sleep apnea (SA) who are prescribed positive airway pressure (PAP) therapy.
 This education program is designed to improve participants' sleep quality and help them to adjust to PAP therapy.

-Participants will undergo a sleep and health assessment that will be performed prior to beginning the education program.
+Participants undergo a sleep and health assessment that is performed prior to beginning the education program.
 This assessment includes wearing a wrist actigraph to measure sleep and wake periods for 7 days and nights, and answering questionnaires about sleep habits and health.
-Participants will be randomly assigned to one of two 6-week education programs provided by a study interventionist.
-Follow-up sleep and health assessments will be conducted at the end of the 6-week education program and 3-months later.
-PAP usage data will be collected remotely for 12 months from PAP therapy initiation.
+Participants are randomly assigned to one of two 6-week programs (intervention or educational control) provided by a study interventionist.
+Follow-up sleep and health assessments will be conducted at the end of the 6-week program and 3-months later.
+PAP usage data will be collected remotely for 6-months from PAP therapy initiation.

 Study Overview